gstro/wtf_ios_performance/presentation.md

   - Cryptography and Privacy Company
   - I'm _often_ developing for iOS

-^Data Privacy and protection using applied Cryptography
+^Data Privacy and Protection using applied Cryptography

-^Products for passwordless authentication and end-to-end encrypted database
+^Products for password-less authentication and end-to-end encrypted database

 ^Mainly client SDKs, but more services work lately

 PDX CocoaHeads Member Since **January 2014**

-^May have been coming to meetings prior to 2014, just start of Meetup membership ^I remember discussing the introduction of ARC
+^May have been coming to meetings prior to 2014, just start of Meetup membership

+^I remember discussing the introduction of ARC

 [.build-lists: false]